budabudaok/ServersOKAY/README.md

 # SOK (Server OKEY)
-A bash script to manage and improve a Linux Server with DirectAdmin &amp; CPanel
+A bash script to manage and improve a linux server with DirectAdmin &amp; CPanel